Skip to main content

 note

-Anchors can also be created and submitted to the map from inside your application.
+Spatial Anchors can be created from inside your application.
 See Spatial Anchors API for more details.